glegoux/jekyll-tech-blog/src/_posts/2021-11-23-secret-santa.md

 category: "Applied Mathematics"
 ---

-Secret Santa is a traditional event in which each member of a group is randomly paired to another member to whom they give a gift.
+Secret Santa is a traditional event in which each guest is randomly paired to another guest to whom he/she gives a gift.
 Imagine that you want to organize it.
-You notify your guests to choose a gift without knowming for whom and without saying what he/she chooses.
-And you want to attribute each gift to a person with a draw at the beginning of your event.
+You notify your guests to choose a gift without knowing for whom and withoutsaying what he/she chooses.
+And you would like to attribute each gift to a person with a draw at the beginning of your event.
 But several problems are raised, that can be answered by applied mathematics.

 # Hat-check problem